shabin5785/react-notes/Notes_3.md

 - The problem with arrow fn for this binding is that a different callback is created each time the component renders.
 In most cases, this is fine.
 However, if this callback is passed as a prop to lower components, those components might do an extra re-rendering.
 We generally recommend binding in the constructor or using the class fields syntax, to avoid this sort of performance problem.

 - In rare cases you might want a component to hide itself even though it was rendered by another component.
 To do this return null instead of its render output.

+- We can combine the two by making the React state be the “single source of truth”.
+Then the React component that renders a form also controls what happens in that form on subsequent user input.
+An input form element whose value is controlled by React in this way is called a “controlled component”.